tusktenon/hyperskill-java-projects/MazeRunner/INSTRUCTIONS.md

 The program should provide a menu with five options:

-1. Generate a new maze.
+1\.
+Generate a new maze
-2. Load a maze.
+2\.
+Load a maze
-3. Save the maze.
+3\.
+Save the maze
-4. Display the maze.
+4\.
+Display the maze
-5. Exit.
+0\.
+Exit

 After a maze is generated or loaded from a file, it becomes the current maze that can be saved or displayed.